-Mary Beth Gasman of the Graduate School of Education authors an op-ed on university student retention plans.
+Mary Beth Gasman of the Graduate School of Education authors a blog on the public discourse surrounding historically black colleges and universities.

 Daniel Romer of the Annenberg School for Communication comments on a controversy involving the teaching of R-rated films in high schools.

 PHILADELPHIA –- Physicists and neuroscientists from the University of Pennsylvania have linked the cell structure of the retina to the light and dark contrasts of the natural world, demonstrating the likelihood that the neural pathways humans use for seeing are adapted to best capture the world around us.